-Facts for the media
+Facts for the media about dementia

 Key facts and statistics on dementia and other dementia related topics can be found here.

 Dementia is a group of symptoms.
 It’s caused by different diseases that damage the brain.
 The symptoms get worse over time and include:

 - confusion and needing help with daily tasks

 - problems with language and understanding